-- Students or employees who feel as though they are victims of sexual misconduct should file a report as soon as possible.
-Reports of sexual misconduct can be made to the following: - a.
-Vice President, Administrative Services and General Counsel; - b.
-Associate Vice President, Institutional Diversity; - c.
-Director, Student Conduct; - d.
-Director, Human Resources; - e.
-Public Safety; or - f.
-Campus security authorities. - 2.
-Reports of alleged sexual misconduct made by any student or employee to any of the above parties will result in notification of the report to the Associate Vice President, Institutional Diversity who is designated to serve as the College's Title IX Coordinator or the Deputy Title IX Coordinator for Students.
+- 1. Students and employees are encouraged to report alleged sexual harassment and misconduct immediately in order for the College to conduct a thorough investigation.
+Reports of sexual harassment and misconduct can be made to the following: - a.
+Vice President, Administrative Services and General Counsel - b.
+Executive Director, Institutional Equity and Student Conduct - c.
+Director, Human Resources - d.
+Public Safety - 2.
+Reports of alleged sexual misconduct made by any student or employee to any of the above parties will result in notification of the report to the Title IX Coordinator.
 The College will handle all reports of alleged sexual misconduct in a sensitive nature.
-If a student or employee wishes to speak with someone confidentially, students should contact the Lakeview 24 Hour Crisis Line, and employees should utilize the Employee Assistance Program.
-The College shall make every effort to resolve all reports of sexual misconduct within sixty (60) days.
-This timeline, and all others within this procedure, serve as guidelines rather than rigid restrictions.
-Circumstances may arise that require additional time beyond the sixty (60) days.
-If this occurs both complainants and respondents will be notified.
+If a student or employee wishes to speak with someone confidentially, the following services are available at no charge.
+Students can contact the Bay Care Student Assistance Program at 800-878-5470, and employees can contact the Employee Assistance Program through Baptist Health Care at 850-